Fort Lee (military base): Locus for Quartermaster Training

 The Quartermaster Training Center, created to supervise the training of Quartermaster personnel and troop units, brought an intensification of training activity within the Quartermaster Corps.
 As a result, the courses formerly taught at other locations were incorporated in the curriculum of the Quartermaster School.

 Profound changes were evident at Fort Lee during 1962.
 The post became a Class 1 military installation under Second United States Army.
-The Quartermaster School became a part of the Continental Army Command service school system and was also selected to serve as the home of the Quartermaster Corps and Corps Historian.
+The Quartermaster School became a part of the Continental Army Command service school system and was also selected to serve as the home of the Quartermaster Corps.
 The Second United States Army was inactivated at Fort Lee in 1966 until its reactivation at Fort Gillem, Georgia in 1983.